wilburliu1123/DDIA_notes/docs/Chapter 4.md

 Thrift CompactProtocol encoding is semantically equivalent to BinaryProtocol, but it packs field type and tag number into a single byte and by using variable-length integers, (use 2 bytes rather than 8 bytes for number 1337)
 This way it can pack this message into 34 bytes
 ![[Thrift_Compact_Protocol.png]]
-ProtoBuf is very similar to Thrift's CompractProtocol
+ProtoBuf is very similar to Thrift's CompactProtocol
 ![[ProtoBuf.png]]

 #### Field tags and schema evolution